Netherlands Rail Passes and Train Tips

 Do I need to make seat reservations on Dutch trains?

 For the most part, you can hop on nearly any Dutch train with just your rail pass in hand.
-But the fast Thalys trains that run between Amsterdam and Brussels (and between Brussels and Cologne and Paris) do require reservations — and they're expensive (point-to-point tickets also cost more on these trains than other trains on these routes).
-On Brussels–Amsterdam trains, you can avoid this extra cost simply by choosing a regular non-Thalys train, which doesn't require seat reservations.
-(This also works on Brussels–Cologne trains.)
-The Brussels–Paris direct route, however, is served only by Thalys trains, and reservations cost $25–35 if traveling with a Global Pass, or $35–45 on direct Amsterdam–Paris trains (reserve as far ahead as possible for the Brussels–Paris stretch).
+But the fast Eurostar trains that run between Amsterdam and Brussels (and between Brussels and Cologne/Dortmund, Paris, and London) do require reservations, which cost $25–35 if traveling with a Global Pass, or up to $45 on trains to/from London.
+(Point-to-point tickets also cost more on these trains than other trains on these routes.)
+On Brussels–Amsterdam trains (and Brussels–Cologne/Dortmund trains), you can avoid this extra cost simply by choosing a regular non-Eurostar train, which doesn't require seat reservations.
+(The Brussels–Lille–London and Brussels–Paris direct routes, however, are served only by Eurostar trains — reserve as far ahead as possible for these.)

 What do rail passes cover in the Netherlands?